davegson/davegson.com/docs/about/index.md

 And lastly, I'm super into simplicity and communication.
 Finding the main idea within a product or a message - and finding the best way to convey it (ethically), is a remarkable skillset.
 Next to developing cool stuff, this is the area I am focusing my working hours on.

 My blog covers the full range of my interests.
-I currently publish posts every two weeks.
 I write as a note to self and hope you will get value out of it too.

 <div class="goodie">
   if you have 35 minutes, watch <a href="https://www.youtube.com/watch?v=nJPERZDfyWc">Everything is a Remix</a>.
 It's my favorite video on YouTube.